dandevri/cod.es/CodeTrain/ES6/notes.md

 for of loop

 You often use a for loop with the length of the array.
 With for of you iteratie over everything in the index.

+## 16.5
+Higher order function.
+Object-oriented programming is very common in other language environments.
+But there is also functional programming in the JavaScript community.

+Higher order function is a function that has levels of function. (as a callback or returns fucntion) For example higher order functions for arrays.

+* Put function as argument it's called a callback
+* or return a function (function factory)

+## 16.6
+Not all methods are higher order functions.
+Push for example, it doesn't take another function as argument.

+* map; pass a function that is applied to every element of the array

+Most of these higher order functions return a new array.
+Doesn't change the original array.

+## 16.7
+Idea of reduce; you give it something that persist over time and act over it.